 - For cockroaches or carpenter ants, sprinkle the area with diatomaceous earth (DE); a nontoxic powder that’s the fossilized remains of marine phytoplankton.
 In the case of carpenter ants, you must inject the DE into the nest.
 It works great on any insect with an exoskeleton.

 - For mosquitoes, try a nontoxic spray that contains oil of lemon eucalyptus as recommended by the CDC.
 Or, make your own bug spray, using natural essential oils.
-(Only use DEET in high risk areas.)
+(Limit use of DEET to high-risk areas only.)

 Looking for a safer pest control service in your state?
 Use the Beyond Pesticides locator to find one near you.

-If you have a favorite nontoxic pest control brand or remedy, share it with the community in the Earthling Forum.
+If you have a favorite nontoxic pest control brand or remedy, share it.

 Feature image courtesy of taufuuu.
 Originally published on June 25, 2015, this article was updated in May 2021.